pdmade/pdmade-stack/src/pages/projects/project-2.md

 PDMade provided a redesign and rebuilt with speed in mind along with our favorite site editor to help studio owners make updates more easily.

-In addition, we set up their Google Analytics and Search Console to better track site visits, search queries, and integrated with MondBody to track package purchases.
+In addition, we set up their Google Analytics and Search Console to better track site visits, search queries, and integrated with MindBody to track package purchases.

 [https://epicryde.com](https://epicryde.com "https://epicryde.com")